toulbar2/toulbar2/docs/source/userdoc.rst

 optimization problems on other graphical models such as Maximum probability Explanation (MPE) on Bayesian networks [koller2009]_, and Maximum A Posteriori (MAP) on Markov random field [koller2009]_.
-It can also read partial weighted MaxSAT problems, Quadratic Pseudo Boolean problems (MAXCUT) as well as Linkage **.pre** pedigree files for genotyping error detection and correction.
+It can also read partial weighted MaxSAT problems, (Quadratic) Pseudo Boolean Optimization problems, linear programs as well as Linkage **.pre** pedigree files for genotyping error detection and correction.

 toulbar2 is exact.
 It will only report an optimal solution when it